evert/evert.github.com/_posts/http/2018-06-27-http-series.md

    - http-series
 ---

-Because I want to get into the habit of blogging more often, I thought it would be a fun idea to write a series of articles on one of my favourite
+Because I want to get into the habit of blogging on a regular basis, I thought it would be a fun idea to write a series of articles on one of my favourite
 topics: HTTP and Webservices.

 To start, I began writing an article for every HTTP status code.
 I only